Things To do

 Tallahassee has four main colleges in the city, and College Town has lots of shops, bars, and restaurants if you want to explore.

-Located in the Midtown area, Fuma Cigar Social is a Rocky Patel sponsored lounge.
 Sit back, relax and enjoy a fine cigar and a beer, wine or Cuban coffee.
+Just Google for spots.

 Railroad Square Art District